Welcome to the Creative Writing Challenge for December 2018/January 2019 !

 We had 26 entrants this (double) month.

 February’s topic is ‘Hearts’ (suggested to me by my birthday being Valentines Day and my husband @serving_n_a_j having a heart emergency last weekend).
-I will have the threads up shortly.

 Thank you @serving_n_a_j for the topic suggestion.